The Editor Suggests :

 salka, salqa, sallqa: (adj.)
 Wild, undomesticated.
 JLH Uncivilized.
 CSCR (n) (1) Wild animal.
 RS (2) A synonym for the puna areas.
 RS

 Salkantay: (n) The name of one of the sacred mountains.
 The gateway to enter Machu Picchu and Vilcabamba.
-Salkantay’s mystical significance is to enter a place, a sacred plane where you are in tune with all realities, when you can see the multiplicity of realities.
+Salkantay's mystical significance is to enter a place, a sacred plane where you are in tune with all realities, when you can see the multiplicity of realities.
 Salkantay is chaos, domain of the unmanifested, inspiration, formless.
-Shamans simply must chart this domain (salka medicine).
+Shamans simply must chart this domain of (salka medicine).
 JLH

 droppedImage.pict